Republican Divisions Put Fresh Pressure on Democrats in Trump's Impeachment Trial

 With fresh fractures emerging among Senate Republicans on whether new evidence should be allowed in the trial, the next two days of questions and answers will be a pivotal opportunity for House Democrats to persuade enough undecided Republicans to break with their party, which has insisted no new witnesses or documents be permitted.

-In a closed-door meeting on Tuesday, Senate Majority Leader Mitch McConnell told Republicans that they currently did not have necessary votes to block additional witnesses, according to one Congressional source, and laid out the case for why they should unify against it.
+In a closed-door meeting on Tuesday, Senate Majority Leader Mitch McConnell told Republicans that they currently did not have the necessary votes to block additional witnesses, according to one Congressional source, and laid out the case for why they should unify against it.
 In order for additional witnesses and documents to be considered, the Senate Democratic Caucus, assuming they stay united, needs at least four Republicans to vote with them.

 Just a week ago, it didn’t look like Democrats were going to be able to scramble the votes to pull it off.